13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip

 Soldiers and Sailors Monument in Troy NY

-Now, eye-catching brick industrial and commercial buildings have been repurposed into chic boutiques, restaurants and galleries.
-Yes, Troy NY is modernizing, but still retains its Victorian glow: so much so that HBO is filming a new series, “The Gilded Age,” right downtown.
-(May 2021).
+Now, eye-catching brick industrial and commercial buildings have been repurposed into chic boutiques, restaurants, and galleries.
+Yes, Troy NY is modernizing, but still retains its Victorian glow: so much so that HBO is filming the series, “The Gilded Age,” right downtown.

 An independent bookstore occupies a significant corner of downtown, and above it, Warner Brothers Games NY just moved in.
 Artisanal bakeries and ethnic shops and restaurants (African, Moroccan) are cropping up.
 The annual winter “Victorian Stroll,” considered the largest free outdoor holiday festival in the country, draws thousands of people to this small city.